Now that you want to start a blog, the next step is to make it happen.

 Step 6: Promote your blog

 Congratulations!
 You just got started with your blog and now it’s live.
 But that’s just the beginning.
+Keep going, but also take note to avoid the common mistakes bloggers make.

 Any questions, please leave a comment!